-A true and correct copy of the proposed Complaint for the class action is attached hereto.
+A true and correct copy of the proposed Complaint is attached hereto.
 The Complaint (i) identifies the alleged violations, (ii) details the facts and theories which support the alleged violations, (iii) details the specific work performed by Plaintiff, (iv) sets forth the people/entities, dates, classifications, violations, events, and actions which are at issue to the extent known to the Plaintiff, and (v) sets forth the illegal practices used by Defendant.
+This information provides notice to the Labor and Workforce Development Agency of the facts and theories supporting the alleged violations for the agency's reference.
 Plaintiff therefore incorporates the allegations of the attached Complaint into this letter as if fully set forth herein.
+If the agency needs any further information, please do not hesitate to ask.